mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 Here's how your sidebar is set up by default:

-- All Public and Private Channels you've joined are listed in the **Channels** category, sorted alphabetically.
+- All public and private channels you've joined are listed in the **Channels** category, sorted alphabetically.
 - All your Direct Messages and Group Messages are listed in the **Direct Messages** category, sorted by recent activity.

 What can you customize?